 »Consul Enterprise License

 Consul Enterprise 1.10.0 removed temporary licensing.
-In previous versions Consul Enterprise agents could start without a license and then have a license applied to them later on via the CLI or API.
+Prior to 1.10.0, Consul Enterprise agents could start without a license and then have a license applied to them later on via the CLI or API.
 That functionality has been removed and replaced with the ability to load licenses from the agent's configuration or environment.
-Also prior to 1.10.0 server agents would automatically propagate the license between themselves.
-This no longer occurs and the license must be present on each server when they are started.
+Also, prior to 1.10.0, server agents would automatically propagate the license between themselves.
+This no longer occurs and the license must be present on each server agent when it is started.

 Visit the Enterprise License Tutorial for detailed steps on how to install the license key.

-For Consul Enterprise 1.10.0 or greater, binaries that do not include built in licenses a license must be available at the time the agent starts.
+For Consul Enterprise 1.10.0 or greater, a license must be available at the time the agent starts.